It 2017 Movie Review: Stephen King’s It 2017 Remake #ITMovie @StephenKing

 Few more things and then I am going to stop.

 Pennywise is a good evil character.
 Pennywise will scare kids if they see this movie.
 Not sure they should, but he definitely will.
 Are clowns overdone?
 Maybe.
 But Pennywise doesn’t count because he is an icon.
-Is ‘It’ scary enough for me to tell you to go and see it?
+Is Stephen King’s It 2017 scary enough for me to tell you to go and see it?
 Yeah.
 Will it be the scariest movie you have ever seen?
 Nah.
 But I will tell you this — I made my husband go into the basement when I got home from the theatre to get me something because I was not about to walk into the pits of hell for some makeup wipes.
 My husband could float his way down and get me some – thank you very much!!

 I know you want me to say yes.
 I know you do.
 The newer movie has better graphics.
 I don’t know if it has a better cast of kids – I am leaning towards a yes even though I really did love the original cast so much.
 This newer lot was just so SPOT ON – I can’t reiterate that.
 Ok, I will give it to them.
 Better cast of kids this time around.
 The dude from Stranger Things and the kid with the asthma pump were both FREAKING AWESOME.
 Everyone was – the whole crew.

-Is Pennywise a better version in 2017?
+Is Pennywise a better version in Stephen King’s It 2017?
 People who didn’t grow up with the original will say YES because he did so much more in this film thanks to CGI.
 But I don’t know -I just can’t say that I enjoyed him more.
 One scene was off the hook though.
 Look out for it –> Georgie in the basement in water with Pennywise next to him.
 I think I did the sign of the cross after that scene.
 My GOD.
 Bill had his moments.
 He owned the role.
 He truly did.
 My hat is off to him.
 If this movie lived on his own, I would have absolutely loved him.
 There is a bias in me that I can’t get rid of because this remake is messing with my childhood.
 I mean, it is literally messing with my childhood.

 By the way, when Goonies comes out as a remake I am going to cut a bitch.